refena/refena/refena/README.md

 ## Observer

-The `RefenaScope` accepts `observers`.
+With observers, you access the events emitted by providers.

+To add one, specify `observers` in the `RefenaScope` / `RefenaContainer` constructor.

-You can implement one yourself or just use the included `RefenaDebugObserver`.
+You can implement one yourself or just use one of the built-in observers.

 ```dart
 void main() {